Typography / Task 3: Type Design & Communication

 Sketch 3 - Creating typefaces rooted in handwritten forms is a good approach as it’s how typefaces were designed in old times.

-it is too long enough to mess up with spacing with other letters.
+The letter "k" is not bad but the whimsical of it is too long enough to mess up with spacing with other letters.
 The letter "g" and "y" don't work.
 Punctuation marks don't work either.

 Use the "shear tool" in adobe illustrator to give a slanting.